Cover Songs Better Than The Original Version

 All Along the Watchtower

 The 1968 classic "All Along the Watchtower" is today remembered as Jimi Hendrix's signature tune, a performance that showcased his unprecedented guitar abilities, his perfect affinity with the psychedelic movement of the 1960s, and his singularly charismatic vocals.
-But though the opening bars of "All Along the Watchtower" scream "Hendrix," the original wasn't by him at all, but was written by the countercultural icon Bob Dylan for his eighth album, "John Wesley Harding."
+But though the opening bars of "All Along the Watchtower" scream "Hendrix," the original wasn't written by him at all — it was the work of countercultural icon Bob Dylan for his eighth album, "John Wesley Harding."

 Advertisement

 Dylan has been effusive in his admiration for Hendrix's cover.
 "It overwhelmed me," Dylan told the Fort Lauderdale Sun-Sentinel in 1995, admitting that Hendrix had "probably improved" on the original version.
 Dylan's appreciation for Hendrix's reworking is palpable in his live shows, as Dylan claims: "I took license with the song from his version, actually, and continue to do it to this day."
-In the liner notes to his 1985 retrospective boxset "Biograph," Dylan wrote about the experience of following Hendrix's lead, stating: "Strange how when I sing it I always feel it's a tribute to him in some kind of way" (via Ultimate Classic Rock).
+In the liner notes to his 1985 retrospective box set "Biograph," Dylan wrote about the experience of following Hendrix's lead, stating (via Ultimate Classic Rock): "Strange how when I sing it I always feel it's a tribute to him in some kind of way."

 Advertisement